 session required pam_limits.so

-It is recommended to check the file descriptor size before increasing, and if the file descriptor size more than the default and customized, it is the recommended to the use the higher file size.
-File descriptor size can be found using the below command.
+It is recommended to check the FD limit before increasing it, and if this limit is customized and more than default, we recommend to the use the higher one.
+File descriptors limit can be found using the below command.

 # cat /proc/sys/fs/file-max

 echo 65535 > /proc/sys/fs/file-max**

-ulimitcommand to set the file descriptor limit to the hard limit specified in
+ulimitcommand to set the FD limit to the hard limit specified in